MaartenGr/BERTopic/docs/getting_started/hierarchicaltopics/hierarchicaltopics.md

 <iframe src="hierarchical_topics.html" style="width:1000px; height: 2150px; border: 0px;""></iframe>

 If you **hover** over the black circles, you will see the topic representation at that level of the hierarchy.
-These representations help you understand the effect of merging certain topics together.
+These representations help you understand the effect of merging certain topics.
 Some might be logical to merge whilst others might not.
 Moreover, we can now see which sub-topics can be found within certain larger themes.

 Although this gives a nice overview of the potential hierarchy, hovering over all black circles can be tiresome.
 Instead, we can